-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The project includes the installation of a new greenhouse.
-The project site location(s) is classified as Agrícola General (A-G) land use.
+Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban 2 The project includes the purchase and installation of a Farm in the City.
+The project site location is classified as Resource Conservation land use.
 The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.
-Construction actions include new construction which increase the current function of the existing land use.
+Design Construction actions include new construction which increase the current function of the existing land use.
 There is no change in land use since the land will continue to be used for agriculture purposes.
-The project site is in a rural area of Corozal Municipio, and project activities will not contribute to urban sprawl.
+The project site is in a rural area of Hatillo Municipio, and project activities will not contribute to urban sprawl.

 The applicant and/or construction manager is required to obtain any necessary local and territorial building and environmental permits prior to construction activities commencing.
-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The project includes the installation of a new greenhouse.
+Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 The project includes the purchase and installation of a Farm in the City.
 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
-Per the USGS/NRCS Web Soil Survey, the project area crosses two (2) mapped soil series: CuF(Consumo clay, 40 to 60 percent slopes); and Mx (Mucara clay, 40 to 60 percent slopes).
+Per the USGS/NRCS Web Soil Survey, the project area crosses four mapped soil series: CmF2 (Colinas cobbly clay loam, 20 to 60 percent slopes eroded); MoD2 (Moca clay, 12 to 20 percent slopes, eroded); PhC2 (Perchas clay, 2 to 12 percent slopes, eroded); and PhD2 (Perchas clay, 12 to 20 percent slopes, eroded).
 Contractors will be required to use best management practices during construction to control erosion and prevent runoff.
 The soil is currently being used for agriculture purposes.
-Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A, Figure 3 - USGS Landslide Map).
+Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A, Figure 4- USGS Landslide Map).
 Department of Natural and Environmental Resources (DNER) authorization is required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
-Hazards and Nuisances 2 The project includes the installation of a new greenhouse. including Site Safety and Noise Contractors will be required to provide health and safety plans and monitoring during construction.
+Hazards and Nuisances including Site Safety and Noise 2 The project includes the purchase and installation of a Farm in the City.
+Contractors will be required to provide health and safety plans and monitoring during construction.
 Noise levels will temporarily increase during construction which may impact surrounding neighbors; however, program activities are limited to the existing farm property and will not elevate ambient noise levels long-term.
 Contractors will be required to comply with the applicable local noise ordinances.
 Noise impacts will be mitigated by restricting construction activities to daylight hours and to the hours established in the Regulation for Noise Control and Pollution in Puerto Rico.
+Additionally, the project does not include housing to where inhabitants would be affected.